GaloisInc/ddosflowgen/README.md

 present, amplification factor, and the number of attack sources per network.
 A human-readable "topology" source file defines the parameters for the attack.

-3DCoP and ddosflowgen operate at the endpoint networks, which (approximately) means the AS's near the attack sources and near the victim.
+ddosflowgen operates at the endpoint networks, which (approximately) means the AS's near the attack sources and near the victim.
 Note that we aren't concerned with what happens at intermediate networks such as Tier 1's and routing hops along the path.